Deficiencies (last 4 years)

 Visit Reason

-The inspection was conducted as part of an annual recertification survey to assess compliance with regulatory standards related to housekeeping, food service safety, and quality assessment and assurance processes.
+The inspection was conducted as part of the facility's annual recertification survey to assess compliance with regulatory standards related to housekeeping, food service safety, and quality assessment and assurance.

 Findings

-The facility was found deficient in maintaining a safe, clean, and homelike environment due to missing seat cushions on chairs in the Memory Care Unit.
-Food safety violations were identified including food items in the walk-in refrigerator past their use-by dates and food items in the walk-in freezer open to air.
+The facility was found deficient in maintaining a sanitary and comfortable environment due to missing seat cushions on chairs in the Memory Care Unit.
+Food safety violations were noted with open and expired food items in the walk-in refrigerator and freezer.
 Additionally, the Quality Assessment and Assurance committee failed to develop and implement appropriate corrective plans for previously identified deficiencies.

 Deficiencies (3)

-Facility did not provide housekeeping and maintenance services necessary to maintain a sanitary, orderly, and comfortable interior; four chairs with missing seat cushions on the Memory Care Unit.
+F584: The facility did not provide housekeeping and maintenance services necessary to maintain a sanitary, orderly, and comfortable interior.
+Four chairs on the Memory Care Unit were missing seat cushions for about a month.

-Facility did not store, prepare, distribute and serve food in accordance with professional standards; food items in the walk-in freezer were open to air, and food items in the walk-in refrigerator were past the manufacturers use-by date.
+F812: The facility did not store, prepare, distribute, and serve food in accordance with professional standards.
+Food items in the walk-in freezer were open to air, and items in the refrigerator were past their use-by dates.

-Facility did not ensure that the Quality Assessment and Assurance committee developed and implemented appropriate plans of action to correct identified quality deficiencies, including repeated non-compliance with prior cited deficiencies.
+F0867: The facility did not ensure the Quality Assessment and Assurance committee developed and implemented appropriate plans of action to correct identified quality deficiencies, including repeated non-compliance with F584 and F812.

 Report Facts